-Students select a minor field according to their research interests.
-A three- to four-course sequence is negotiated between the student and the Progress Review Committee, following the requirements of the department or school offering the minor.
-Among the minor fields chosen by students currently in the program are Economics, Finance,

-Political Science, Sociology, Geography, Economic Development, and Environmental Science.
+External minor field: For a external minor field, a three to five course sequence is negotiated between the student and the Progress Review Committee, following the requirements of the department or school offering the minor.
+Among the external minor fields chosen by students in the program are Economics, Finance, Political Science, Sociology, Organizational Behavior and Human Resource Management, Statistics, and Geopgraphy.